Forest Landowner Frequently Asked Questions

 Maryland Department of Natural Resources Forest Service is the primary agency that restores, manages, and protects Maryland’s trees, forests, and forested ecosystems.
 They have a number of available resources and connections to county Forest Conservancy Boards.

-Forestry for the Bay has a number of resource tools for woodland owners and hosts some educational events.
+Forests for the Bay has a number of resource tools for woodland owners and hosts some educational events.

 What are the benefits of a forest stewardship plan?